MediaComem/comem-archidep/ex/heroku-deployment.md

 ![Choose ClearDB Plan](../images/heroku-choose-cleardb-plan.png)

 > If you are using your own account and have not yet configured a credit card,
-> Heroku will require you to do so at this stage (even with the free plan).
+> Heroku will require you to do so at this stage (even with the free plan, but
+> no money will be charged).

 Go to your application's settings and reveal its configuration variables.
 These are environment variables configured by Heroku for your application: